citp/privacy-policy-historical/e/et/etc/etcconnect.com.md

 Email: [privacy@etcconnect.com](mailto:privacy@etcconnect.com)

-ETC has further committed to refer unresolved privacy complaints under the US-EU Safe Harbor principles to an independent dispute resolution mechanism, the BBB EU Safe Harbor, operated by the Council of Better Business Bureaus.
-If you do not timely receive acknowledgment of your complaint, or if your complaint has not been satisfactorily resolved by ETC, please visit the BBB EU Safe Harbor web site at [www.bbb.org/us/safe-harbor-complaints](http://www.bbb.org/us/safe-harbor-complaints) for more information and to file a complaint.
+ETC has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to the BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed, please visit [www.bbb.org/EU-privacy-shield/for-eu-consumers/](http://www.bbb.org/EU-privacy-shield/for-eu-consumers/) for more information and to file a complaint.

+Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.

+ETC is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

 **Children’s Information**